Haunted Pubs in Edinburgh

 Deacon Brodie’s Tavern, also on the Royal Mile, is named after the famous Deacon Brodie.
 The respected Deacon by day and thief by night, who inspired the Robert Louis Stevenson book, the Strange Case of Dr Jeckyll and Mr Hyde.
 The pub is on the Lawnmarket, close to where Brodie was hanged at the Old Tolbooth, and his angry ghost is still said to walk the street while carrying a lantern.

 The Banshee Labyrinth

-Staying in Edinburgh’s haunted Old Town, just a few steps from the Royal Mile is the Banshee Labyrinth.
+Just a few steps from the Royal Mile is the Banshee Labyrinth on Niddry Street.
 And as its name suggests, this is one of the few haunted pubs in Edinburgh that adds fuel to the fabled banshee fire.
 Once a part of the infamous underground vaults, the haunted night club has a strange and spooky aura about it.
 The Banshee is said to be the ghost of Lord Nicol Edwards.
 He was the Lord Provost of Edinburgh and he owned the front part of the club during part of the 17th century.
 It is believed he had a basement dungeon under his house, where he abused and tortured women accused of being witches.
 Now they say he haunts the club, along with several other spirits.